isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Recommendations

-Use Endpoint Management platfoms such as Security Suite for Engineering Endpoint Devices (SEED) to continuously check and enforce device security posture and deny access if the hardening requirements are not met.
+Use Endpoint Management platfoms to continuously check and enforce device security posture and deny access if the hardening requirements are not met.
+Hardened devices include Government Standard Image Build (GSIB) and Security Suite for Engineering Endpoint Devices (SEED).

 ### Risk Statement

-Without requiring hardened endpoint devices for remote access, there's an increased risk of compromised endpoints, potential malware infections, and security breaches, which could lead to unauthorised access and compromise the integrity of systems with developer, maintainer, or administrator access.
+Without requiring hardened endpoint devices for remote access, there's an increased risk of compromised endpoints, potential malware infections, and security breaches, which could lead to unauthorised access and compromise the integrity of systems.